Manicures may seem pretty straightforward, but there are probably a few things you’re doing that could seriously harm your nail health.

 Your nails need the same amount of TLC that your face gets–skin is skin!
 No matter what kind of polish you go for (or if you skip the polish altogether), hydration is the key to healthy, strong nails.
 That said, this particularly applies to those of you out there who are fans of gel or acrylic manicures–it’s no secret that removing a manicure can be trying, even for the most experienced technicians.
 It leaves your nails in quite a state.

-Invest in a cuticle oil to keep your nails nice and supple.
-If you can’t find any you like, natural oils like jojoba oil, argan oil or sweet almond oil works perfectly too.
+Invest in cuticle oil to keep your nails nice and supple.
+If you can’t find any you like, natural oils like jojoba oil, argan oil or sweet almond oil work perfectly too.

 On the topic of easily-chipped manicures, if yours is acting up, you might want to look into dragging your topcoat over the edge to the very tip of your nail.
 Most chips start at the tip of the nail, so give the ends of your nails two extra swipes with a top coat to seal it over.